EZ-Munny/CSVtoCert/README.md

 **\-** see online instructions for Python installation, be safe use a Windows sandbox and or Python virtual environment.

 **HTML to PDF convertor:**
-HTML to PDF conversion is optional but requires a binary executable to be in the same directory: WKHTMLtoPDF found here: [https://wkhtmltopdf.org/downloads.html](https://wkhtmltopdf.org/downloads.html)
+HTML to PDF conversion is optional but requires a binary executable to be in the same directory: WKHTMLtoPDF found here: [https://wkhtmltopdf.org/downloads.html](https://wkhtmltopdf.org/downloads.html) Installer also found in project.

 **Pseudo Code.**